buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 In case it's useful for such referencing, here's an index of the suttas by their Pāli name:

 {% include content_blurb.html category="reference" slug="mn-pali-name-index" %}
 - Many suttas in the MN are often referred to by their Pali name.
-If you have trouble finding them, here is an index from Pāli names to their traditional placement within the Majjhima Nikaya (usually noted as “MN#”, e.g. “MN3” for the third sutta)
+If you have trouble finding them, here is an index from Pāli names to their traditional placement within the Majjhima Nikaya (usually noted as “MN #”, e.g. “MN 3” for the third sutta)

 And, again, I recommend keeping a [checklist](https://www.readingfaithfully.org/sutta-checklists-for-tracking-reading-suttas/){:target="_blank"} (or [diary](https://readingfaithfully.org/personal-sutta-anthology/){:target="_blank"}) of what suttas you've read, so you know where to come back to later.